Back to Blog

 What’s the biggest employee data privacy risk for employers?

 Biometric data collection without consent is currently the highest-risk area, given BIPA litigation.
-Beyond that, employee monitoring without adequate notice, failing to respond to California employee DSARs, and retaining employee data longer than necessary are the most common compliance gaps we see.
+Beyond that, employee monitoring without adequate notice, failing to respond to California employee DSARs within the 45-day window, and retaining employee data longer than necessary are the most common compliance gaps we see.
+The trend lines all point the same direction: more states will remove HR exemptions over the next few years.

 Should I treat employee data the same as customer data?